 In 1767, Joseph Lieutaud, a renowned French pathologist and King Louis XVI's personal physician, published 2 cases of "pleural tumors" in the Précis de médecine pratique.
 Leiutaud wrote that the pleural tumors consisted of finding "fleshy masses" adhering to "the pleura and ribs."
 The tumors described by Lieutaud resembled tumors now known to cause mesothelioma.
 A German pathologist, von Rokitansky, in 1854 identified tumors that he described as "tumors of the peritoneum" and called "colloid cancer."
 While he correctly described the tumors, he misidentified them.
 In 1870, another German doctor, E. Wagner, published a paper that accurately distinguished mesothelioma tumors from tuberculous.
 Using a microscope, he discovered that the patients that had been diagnosed with tuberculous actually had malignant tumors in the pleura.

-In order to determine if asbestos was the cause, the physicians had an unlikely resource.
-The South African Pneumoconiosis Bureau had keep records and samples of the thoracic organs of most of the miners who had died.
-The South African government had already determined that working with asbestos was dangerous, but they did not know exactly why.
+To determine if asbestos was the cause, the physicians had an incredible resource.
+The South African Pneumoconiosis Bureau had to keep records and samples of the thoracic organs of most of the miners who had died.
+The South African government had already determined that working with asbestos was dangerous, but they did not know precisely why.
 On the other hand, mining companies were not interested in delving too deeply into why their miners died.
-The physicians were allowed to review these samples and learned that miners exposed to amosite (blue) and occasionally chrysolite asbestos developed fatal pleura tumors.
+The physicians realized after reviewing these samples and that miners exposed to amosite (blue) and occasionally chrysolite asbestos developed fatal pleura tumors.
 After further study, it became clear that all types of asbestos could cause cancer, but some types of asbestos were much more dangerous.
 It was also confirmed that cigarette smokers who were exposed to asbestos faced even higher risks of developing mesothelioma.

-Eventually, physicians would establish that tradesmen that worked around asbestos were also exposed to enough to cause mesothelioma.
-Oftentimes in these cases, the disease would develop much later than those who worked in the mills or asbestos mines.
-Workers who built ships for the US Navy were often exposed to large amounts of asbestos because it was used to make naval ship more fireproof.
+Eventually, physicians established that tradesmen that worked around asbestos were also exposed to enough to cause mesothelioma.
+Frequently in these cases, the disease would develop much later than those who worked in the mills or asbestos mines.
+Workers who built ships for the US Navy were often exposed to large amounts of asbestos because it was used to make the naval ship more fireproof.